-- Bodies that have a separate roof and windshield casting/molding, and have moldedin interiors (also known as Hardtops, e.g. Aurora’s ’65 Mustang), may completely remove the interior portion of the body.
+- Bodies that have a separate roof and windshield casting/molding, and have molded-in interiors (also known as Hardtops, e.g. Aurora’s ’65 Mustang), may have the interior portion of the body completely removed.

 - Wheel wells must not be modified in such a way as to allow the use of any other wheelbase than that which was originally intended by the manufacturer of that body.

 - Any body mounting screw may be used.
 Nonmagnetic screws are recommended so that a loose screw will not be picked up by a passing car, thus causing damage to the car and/or the track.

 - Both front and rear screws must be used and must secure the body to the chassis at all times.

 - The front windshield must be plastic or resin, clear or painted, may be glued in place or molded in, and must fill the frame.
 Tape windshields are not allowed.
 Side and/or rear windows may be removed.

 - Bodies that violate Body Rules 4 and 9 by having illegal openings such as too large or unrealistic windows, missing engine covers, and open truck beds may be repaired by gluing a 0.025″ minimum thickness plastic cover over the opening.
 The repair must be made so that its thickness can be checked using a micrometer having a diameter anvil.